PedestrianDynamics/jupedsim/docs/pages/jpsreport/jpsreport_inifile.md

   If only `path` is given, then all files with the corresponding format in the given folder will be considered as the upcoming trajectories and `JPSreport` will try to load them one by one.
+  If `path`is not defined, the trajectory files must be located in the same directory as the inifile.
   If both `file ` and `path` are given, then only the given trajectories will be considered (several `file` tags can be given at the same time).